General: Pentagon hesitated on sending Guard to Capitol riot - WTMJ

 “The response to the request took too long, so I think there needs to be a study done to make sure that never happens again,” Walker said.
 “It shouldn’t take three hours to get a yes or no answer.”

-That account was consistent with the recollection of Robert Contee, the acting chief of police for the Metropolitan Police Department, who told senators at a hearing last week that he was “stunned” over the delayed response.
-Contee said Sund was pleading with Army officials to deploy National Guard troops as the rioting escalated.
+That account was consistent with the recollection of Robert Contee, the acting chief of police for the Metropolitan Police Department, who told lawmakers last week that he was “stunned” by the delayed response.
+Contee said Sund pleaded with Army officials to deploy National Guard troops as the rioting escalated.

-Sen. Roy Blunt, R-Mo., said during a break in the hearing that senators “certainly will have questions” for former acting Defense Secretary Chris Miller and for former Army Secretary Ryan McCarthy.
+Walker’s testimony, however, conflicts a bit with timelines that were put out and discussed by senior military and defense leaders in the weeks after the riot.

+According to the Defense Department, Walker was called at 3 p.m. by Army officials, and was told to prepare Guard troops to deploy.
+That call was designed to give the Guard notice of the impending deployment so they would have time to move troops from their traffic posts to the armory where they would get new orders, protective equipment and weapons.

 “Whether that’s going to require testimony or not, I don’t know, but it’s definitely going to require an opportunity to ask them questions about their view, from their perspective, of why this decision-making process went so horribly wrong,” Blunt said.